 Wandering through the city's famous Historic District, you would swear it is a movie set.
 Dozens of church steeples punctuate the low skyline, and horse-drawn carriages pass centuries-old mansions and town houses, their stately salons offering a crystal-laden and parquet-floored version of Southern comfort.
 Outside, magnolia-filled gardens overflow with carefully tended heirloom plants.
-At first glance, the city resembles an 18th-century etching come to life—but look closer and you'll see that block after block of old structures have been restored.
-Happily, after three centuries of wars, epidemics, fires, and hurricanes, Charleston has prevailed and is now one of the South's best-preserved cities.
+At first glance, the city may resemble a 19th-century etching come to life—but look closer and you'll see that block after block of old structures have been restored.
+View more